More results...

 In amorphous polymers, polymer molecules are randomly arranged, and they are highly entangled.
 Amorphous polymers are the most common polymer morphology.

 At low temperatures, amorphous polymers have a glassy texture.
 That means they are brittle and hard.
 As the temperature increases, at a particular temperature, the glassy texture becomes a rubbery texture.
-This temperature is called glass transition temperature.
+This temperature is called the glass transition temperature.
 Every amorphous polymer has its specific glass transition temperature.

 Most crystalline polymers are not entirely crystalline.
 There are some amorphous regions in the crystalline polymers.
 Some parts of the polymer chain are randomly arranged, and other parts are arranged in order.
 Therefore, semi-crystalline polymers have both amorphous and crystalline regions.

-If a polymer hasn’t got any pendant groups, it still can be amorphous.
+If there are any pendant groups in the polymer, it will affect the crystallinity of the polymer.
+If a polymer doesn’t have any pendant groups, it still can be amorphous.
 Crystallinity also depends on the branching of the polymer.
-In polyethylene, there are no pendant groups but there is both crystalline and amorphous polyethylene.
+In polyethylene, there are no pendant groups, but there is both crystalline and amorphous polyethylene.

 There are several intermolecular forces between polymer molecules.
 Van der Waals forces are the most common type of intermolecular forces, and they are present in each and every polymer.
 Except that there are dipole-dipole forces and hydrogen bonding present in polymers.
 Dipole-dipole forces are present in polar polymers.
 Polymers with N, O, and H have hydrogen bonds.
-Hydrogen bonds help polymers to form crystals.
+Hydrogen bonds help polymers form crystals.

 In the rapid cooling process, amorphous polymers are obtained.
 Because in a molten state, polymers are in the amorphous state.